-Now, my brother actually lives in Canada and I haven’t had the chance to visit him for years now… (I know, shame on me!); but hopefully, I get to correct that soon.
+My brother actually lives in Canada and I haven’t had the chance to visit him for years now; but hopefully, I get to correct that soon.

 My name is Lauren, and I am Canadian.

 If you’re planning to travel to Canada, you won’t be able to see the whole country in just a week or two — Canada is just too gigantic!
-After all, it’s the second largest country in the world, covering 9.9 million square kilometres of space.
+After all, it’s the second-largest country in the world, covering 9.9 million square kilometers of space.
 It is also surrounded by three oceans (the Atlantic, Pacific, and the Arctic) and contains the world’s longest coastline.
 To add, we have 10 provinces and 3 territories.

 While it’s definitely possible to drive across the entire country, give yourself plenty of time to explore each region and province.